-Technical Review-CSD staff will confirm whether the applicant team has met all requirements and whether the application kit_contains all components required by statute, rule, and application instructions.
-An application kit_will pass the technical review if:
+Technical Review-CSD staff will confirm whether the applicant team has met all requirements and whether the application contains all components required by statute, rule, and application instructions.
+An application will pass the technical review if:

-- The applicant team timely submitted a Notice of Intent no later than the second Tuesday of January of the year in which an application will be filed, to the PEC and the district in which the proposed school will be located; - The application kit contains complete information for each application component, including an Executive Summary, all completed narrative sections, and all required exhibits, attachments, appendices, including the 910B5 SEG worksheet and a five-year Budget Plan.

-- 3. The application provides evidence that the school timely submitted the facilities plan to the Public Schools Facilities Authority (PSFA) in accordance with Section 22-8B-6-F NMSA, 1978. - The applicant passes an initial test for plagiarism. (survey results will determine the %). - 2-5.
+- 1. The applicant team timely submitted a Notice of Intent no later than the second Tuesday of January of the year in which an application will be filed, to the PEC and the district in which the proposed school will be located; - The application contains complete information for each application component, including an Executive Summary, all completed narrative sections, and all required exhibits, attachments, appendices, including the 910B5 SEG worksheet and a five-year Budget Plan. - 3.
+The application provides evidence that the school timely submitted the facilities plan to the Public Schools Facilities Authority (PSFA) in accordance with Section 22-8B-6-F NMSA, 1978. - 4.
+The applicant passes an initial test for plagiarism.
+If an applicant is disqualified for this initial test, they may request that a PEC subcommittee review the disqualification related to plagiarism which shall be done within 10 business days after the request. - NOTE: In order to ensure that no sections are included that come from another source without citation, the applicant is encouraged to run the application through a software program that can identify replicated materials. - 4.
+The applicant passes an initial test for plagiarism. - a.
+In order to ensure that no sections are included that come from another source without citation, the applicant must run the application through a software program that can identify replicated materials and submit the plagiarism report. - b.
+After the application has been submitted, CSD will run the application through a software program and if concerns are raised, CSD will discuss items of concern with the school. - c.
+Following the meeting, CSD will then determine if the application should be disqualified within 3 business days. - d.
+If CSD determines that the application is disqualified for plagiarism, the applicant may request that a PEC subcommittee review the disqualification related to plagiarism.
+The PEC subcommittee review shall be completed within 3 business days after the request. - 5.4.
 Templates and attachments must not be altered from the approved content, format, and sequence.
 An application submitted for a new charter will be deemed incomplete if it contains modifications to the content, format, or sequence of the application, templates, or attachments or if it contains templates or attachments that were approved for use in a prior fiscal year.